TristanVII/2420_week11_lab/README.md

 ```
 sudo hostnamectl set-hostname backup-server
 ```
+* Now create a new key pair on server-one and copy the the public key to the backup-server.
+* Once you have copied the key you can append the new public key to the authorized keys file with ``` >> ``` to append.
 * Program files are downloadable at https://github.com/TristanVII/2420_week11_lab.git
 * The *backup-server.service* and the *backup-sever.timer* must be placed on your local machines /home/user/etc/systemd/system directory
 * The *backup-server* bashscript must be placed on your local machines /home/user/opt directory